squoshi/irons_spells_js/README.md

 # Iron's Spells KubeJS
-A KubeJS addon that allows for creating custom spells, and soon will give access to events like `ChangedManaEvent` and `SpellCastEvent`.
+A KubeJS addon that allows for creating custom spells, access to events like `ChangeManaEvent` and `SpellCastEvent`, and create spell schools and attributes.
+More info on the [wiki](https://kubejs.com/wiki/addons/third-party/kubejs-irons-spells).
 ## Credits
 - **Uncandango** [**pietro-lopes** on GitHub]
     - Made the mixins and getting `DefaultConfig` working on spells